 Each format has its own advantages and limitations.
 In order to select the best image type for your requirements, you should consider the following guidance.

-- Most web designers prefer JPGs because they require less memory space and accommodate all the image colours, and generally have much better compression.
+- Most web designers prefer JPGs because they are typically the smallest file size, accommodate all the image colours, and generally have much better compression.

 - PNG graphics are used mostly for flat coloured areas, such as infographics and logos.
-While PNGs can be better quality than JPEGs, their space requirements are greater, and really should only be used if you need the graphic to have a transparent background.
+While PNGs can be better quality than JPEGs, their space requirements are greater, and really should only be used if you need the graphic to have a transparent background as they typically are a much larger file size than a jpeg of the same proportions.

 You can use image programs to save images as JPEGs or PNGs.
 There are also programs that will convert PNGs to JPGs and vice versa.

 4. Be consistent with your image sizes, ratios and styling

 Adopting a consistent size and style will make your site look clean and organised.
 For instance, you can use the same size for all your product images and then line up the paragraphs in one orderly column.
 16:9 is a typical landscape ration for images ‘straight from camera’ but fo course the design can dictate any dimensions.
 For products, consider using square images to ensure consistency of display.